 It’s like going from a newborn baby to a brainless Hollywood lunk in the space of a few carefully constructed levels.

 It is a game about motion and movement and how lucky we are to have it…..
 And it’s also a bit about catapults.

 Movement as expression

-One very different example is the 2016 title Bound, a game that on the surface, seems a slightly psychedelic, multi-coloured recreation of Human Fall Flat and its seemingly simple 3D worlds that you simply have to walk around and scale.
+One very different example is the 2016 title Bound, a game that on the surface, seems a slightly psychedelic, multi-coloured recreation of Human Fall Flat and its seemingly simple 3D worlds that you simply have to leap around and scale.

-Yet in Bound, every button push on the controller leads to some balletic reaction in your chosen direction, whether a graceful leap forward, a pirouette or a spin on the ground before letting you ascend into a pose.
+Yet in Bound, every button push on the controller leads to some balletic reaction in a chosen direction, whether a graceful leap forward, a pirouette or a spin on the ground before letting you ascend into a pose.

 These are actions few of us will ever be able to perform so gracefully in reality.
-But bound, simply because it can, encourages the player to majestically choreograph and create whole dance sequences as they explore a world of bright colours and fractured psyche.
+But Bound, simply because it can, encourages the player to majestically choreograph and create whole dance sequences as they explore a world of bright colours and fractured psyche.